Andrew Velazquez: Atlanta Braves

 On September 5, 2023, Velazquez was claimed off waivers by the Atlanta Braves.
 In 14 games for the Triple–A Gwinnett Stripers, he hit .217/.266/.250 with no home runs and four RBI.
 Following the season on November 1, Velazquez was removed from the 40–man roster and sent outright to Triple–A Gwinnett.
 However, Velazquez rejected the assignment and elected free agency.

 On November 24, 2023, Velazquez re-signed with the Braves on a minor league contract.
 He played in 118 games for Gwinnett in 2024, slashing .242/.298/.394 with 16 home runs, 48 RBI, and 33 stolen bases.
 Velazquez elected free agency following the season on November 4, 2024.

 New York Yankees (second stint)

 On January 3, 2025, Velazquez signed a minor league contract with the New York Yankees.
 He was released on August 3, but re-signed with the organization on a new minor league contract on August 14.
-He elected free agency on November 6.
+In 106 appearances for the Triple-A Scranton/Wilkes-Barre RailRiders, Velazquez batted .242/.304/.345 with five home runs, 41 RBI, and 25 stolen bases.
+He elected free agency following the season on November 6.

+Arizona Diamondbacks (second stint)

+On December 8, 2025, Velazquez signed a minor league contract with the Texas Rangers.
+He was released by the Rangers prior to the start of the regular season on March 26, 2026.

+On April 16, 2026, Velazquez signed a minor league contract with the Arizona Diamondbacks.
+In 40 appearances for the Triple-A Reno Aces, he batted .274/.335/.390 with three home runs, 21 RBI, and five stolen bases.
+Velazquez was released by the Diamondbacks organization on June 15.

+Kansas City Royals

+On June 24, 2026, Velazquez signed a minor league contract with the Kansas City Royals.
+He made 18 appearances for the Triple-A Omaha Storm Chasers, batting .259/.328/.315 with nine RBI and eight stolen bases.
+On July 22, the Royals promoted Velazquez to their active roster following an injury to Bobby Witt Jr. In six appearances for Kansas City, he went 1–for–15 (.067) with one stolen base.
+Velazquez was designated for assignment by the Royals on August 3.
+He elected free agency on August 7.